Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 ### Calculate selected worksheets

-You can also recalculate only the selected worksheets by using SHIFT+F9.
+You can also recalculate only the selected worksheets by using Shift+F9.
 This resolves only the intra-sheet dependencies for the calculated sheets.

 ### Calculate a range of cells

-Excel also allows for the calculation of a range of cells using the Visual Basic for Applications (VBA) method **Range.Calculate**.
+Excel also allows for the calculation of a range of cells by using the Visual Basic for Applications (VBA) method **Range.Calculate**.
 The behavior of **Range.Calculate** has changed significantly in the different versions of Excel:

 - **Excel 2000**